Contact us: 01935 850555

-Pre School and Reception children aged 3 – 5 are accommodated in the Saplings building with their own classrooms and outdoor play areas.
-However, as an integral part of the School, the children in Saplings make full use of the Junior School’s facilities, such as the dining hall, playground and outdoor pond area.
-We very much hope that pupils will remain in our Junior School until they reach the age of 11 and beyond into our Senior School.
+Children are accommodated in dedicated classrooms and outdoor play areas.
+However, as an integral part of the school, the pre-prep children make full use of the Prep School’s facilities, such as the dining hall, playground and outdoor play area.
+We very much hope that pupils will remain in our Prep School until they reach the age of 13 and beyond into our Senior School.

 The school day for our Pre School and Reception children is 8.30 am – 3.30pm with options of wrap around care from 8.00 am – 6.00 pm.